Gowtham-app-developer/Android-Interview-Questions/Services & Threads.md

 - Crash are due to exception and error like Nullpoint,classNotfound, typecast ,parse error etc. ANR also causes crash of application.

-## Async Task

-- Android application runs on a single thread when launched.
-- Due to this single thread model tasks that take longer time to fetch the response can make the application non-responsive.
-- To avoid this we use android AsyncTask to perform the heavy tasks in background on a dedicated thread and passing the results back to the UI thread.
-- Hence use of AsyncTask in android application keeps the UI thread responsive at all times.

-## What are the basic methods used in an android AsyncTask class?

-- __doInBackground() :__ This method contains the code which needs to be executed in background.
-In this method we can send results multiple times to the UI thread by publishProgress() method.
-- To notify that the background processing has been completed we just need to use the return statements
-- __onPreExecute() :__ This method contains the code which is executed before the background processing starts
-- __onPostExecute() :__ This method is called after doInBackground method completes processing.
-Result from doInBackground is passed to this method
-- __onProgressUpdate() :__ This method receives progress updates from doInBackground method, which is published via publishProgress method, and this method can use this           progress update to update the UI thread

-## what are the three generic types used in an android AsyncTask class?:

-- __Params :__ The type of the parameters sent to the task upon execution
-- __Progress :__ The type of the progress units published during the background computation
-- __Result :__ The type of the result of the background computation

-## What are the Advantages of using AsyncTask

-- Provides generic solution for all network calls
-- Publish progress to UI while executing.
-- Run Asynchronously
-- Easy to maintain and read.

-## Problems in AysncTask

-- When you rotate your screen, Activity gets destroyed, so AsyncTask will not have a valid reference to publish data from onPostExecute().
-- In order to retain it, you need to usesetRetainState(true) if calling from fragment or onConfigChanges() if calling from activity method of an activity.
-- If activity gets finished, AsyncTask execution will not cancelled automatically, you need to cancel them else they will keep on running in the background.
-- If any exception occurs while performing network task, you need to handle them manually.

 ## Android Threading